Medically reviewed on September 10, 2018

 Use: Labeled Indications

-Acute termination of atrial fibrillation or flutter of recent onset; the effectiveness of ibutilide has not been determined in patients with arrhythmias >90 days in duration
+Atrial fibrillation/flutter: Rapid conversion of atrial fibrillation or atrial flutter of recent onset to sinus rhythm (effectiveness has not been determined in patients with arrhythmias >90 days in duration).

 Note: According to the American Heart Association/American College of Cardiology/Heart Rhythm Society guidelines for the management of atrial fibrillation, in patients with pre-excited atrial fibrillation and rapid ventricular response who are not hemodynamically compromised, the use of ibutilide to restore sinus rhythm or slow the ventricular rate is recommended (AHA/ACC/HRS [January, 2014]).

-Hypersensitivity to ibutilide or any component of the formulation; QTc >440 msec
+Hypersensitivity to ibutilide or any component of the formulation

 Atrial fibrillation/flutter: IV: